XHTZ-FM

 XHTZ-FM is a radio station on 96.9 FM in Xalapa, Veracruz, Mexico.
-It is owned by Grupo Avanradio and is known as 96.9 Digital.
+It is owned by Valanci Media Group and branded as Joya with an adult contemporary format.

 History

 XHTZ received its concession on February 7, 1974.

+In October 2024, XHTZ-FM and XHWA-FM 98.5 exchanged formats and operators, with Valanci Media Group's Joya format moving to the 96.9 frequency.
+Avanradio then was approved in March 2025 to transfer its concession to Radio Espectáculo, S.A., a Valanci Media Group subsidiary.